Receive occasional emails with exclusive content, blog updates, and special offers

 BMR x 1.9 = TDEE

-How Many Calories Do You Need To Lose Weight?
+How Many Calories Should You Eat To Lose Weight?

 Now we understand your maintenance needs, we can calculate a sustainable calorie deficit for you.
 For most people I’d recommend creating a minimum 5% and a maximum 15% calorie deficit in your diet for healthy weight loss.
 Any less than 5% and you may not see results.
 Any more than 15% and you could be at risk of losing healthy muscle mass, as well as experiencing temporary declines in cognitive and physical function, mood, and exercise recovery.
 At the most extreme, your maximum calorie deficit shouldn't be lower than your BMR (the first calculation you did).